History of the Jews in Canada: Modernity (since 2001)

 The birth rate for Jews in Canada is much higher than that in the United States, with a TFR of 1.91 according to the 2001 Census.
 This is due to the presence of large numbers of Orthodox Jews in Canada.
 According to the census, the Jewish birth rate and TFR is higher than that of Christian (1.35), Buddhist (1.34), Non-Religious (1.41), and Sikh (1.9) populations, but slightly lower than that of Hindus (2.05), and Muslims (2.01).

-In the 21st century there was an increase of the scope of anti-Semitic incidents in Canada with number of cases of anti-Semitic vandalism and spraying Nazi symbols in August 2013 in Winnipeg and in the greater Toronto area.
+In the 21st century, anti-Semitism has become a growing concern, with reports of anti-Semitic incidents increasing sharply in recent years.
+This includes the well-publicized anti-Semitic comments of Ernst Zündel.
+In 2009, the Canadian Parliamentary Coalition to Combat Antisemitism was established by all four major federal political parties to investigate and combat antisemitism, namely new antisemitism.
+The League for Human Rights of B'nai B'rith monitors the incidents and prepares an annual audit of these events.
+There was an increase of the scope of anti-Semitic incidents in Canada with a number of cases of anti-Semitic vandalism and spraying Nazi symbols in August 2013 in Winnipeg and in the greater Toronto area.

 On February 26, 2014, and for the first time in Canadian history, B'nai Brith Canada led an official delegation of Sephardi community leaders, activists, philanthropists and spiritual leaders from across the country visiting Parliament Hill and meeting with the prime minister, ambassadors and other dignitaries.

-Since the beginning of the 21st century Jewish immigration to Canada has continued, increasing in numbers with the passing of the years.
+Since the beginning of the 21st century, Jewish immigration to Canada has continued, increasing in numbers with the passing of the years.
 With the rise of antisemitic acts in France and weak economic conditions, most of the Jewish newcomers are French Jews who are mainly looking for new economic opportunities (either in Israel or elsewhere, with Canada one of the top destinations chosen by French Jews to live in, particularly in Quebec).
 For the same reasons, and due to cultural and linguistic proximity, several members of the Belgian-Jewish community choose Canada as their new home.
 There are efforts by the Jewish community of Montreal to attract these immigrants and make them feel at home, as well as those from other parts of the world.
 There is also some immigration of Argentine Jews and from other parts of Latin America.
 Argentina is home to the largest Jewish community in Latin America and the third largest in the Americas after the United States and Canada.

-A population of Israeli Jews emigrate to Canada to study and work.
-The Israeli Canadian community is growing and it is one of the largest Israeli diaspora groups with an estimate of 30,000 people.
+A population of Israeli Jews emigrates to Canada to study and work.
+The Israeli Canadian community is growing, and it is one of the largest Israeli diaspora groups with an estimated 30,000 people.
 A small proportion of Israeli Jews who come to Canada are Ethiopian Jews.

+Afghan Jews

+Following the Fall of Kabul in August 2021, the final Afghan Jew still in Afghanistan, Tova Moradi, fled to Canada.
+This marked the end of Afghanistan's 2,700-year Jewish history.